Colgate University, a premiere liberal arts university of

 race, color, creed, religion, age, sex, pregnancy, national origin,

-being or having been victims of domestic violence or stalking,
+information, victims of domestic violence and stalking, familial

-familial status, or any other categories covered by law.
-Colgate is
+status, and all other categories covered by law.
+This policy shall

 For more information, click the "How to Apply" button.